SimonSubokLee/ston-docs-son/admin/bypass.kr.rst

 A bypass is fast and acts as an HTTP transactions basis.
 Even if the web site is personalized, mostly just the main page(.html) changes dynamically and the remaining of 99% is made up of static resources.
-A bypass version of :ref:`origin-httprequest` is provided in order to make the origin request header to be identified by the origin server..
+A bypass version of :ref:`origin-httprequest` is provided in order to make the origin request header be identified by the origin server.

 .. toctree::